-The air conditioner compressor operates in MAX, A/C, bi-level, blend and defrost when the outside temperature is above freezing.
+The air conditioner compressor operates in MAX, A/C, BI-LEVEL, BLEND and DEFROST when the outside temperature is above freezing.
 When the air conditioner is on, you may sometimes notice slight changes in your vehicle's engine speed and power due to the operation of the compressor.

-BI-LEVEL: Air is directed through the upper air vents and the heater ducts.
+BI-LEVEL: This setting directs air through the upper air vents and the heater ducts.

-VENT: Air flows through the upper air vents.
+VENT: This setting directs air through the upper air vents.